benhurst1/CV/README.md

 ## Ben Hurst

-I am passionate about software development and data pipelines and have proactively engaged in self-directed learning, acquiring foundational knowledge in programming languages such as Python/Javascript and familiarising myself with key engineering concepts.
-My enthusiasm for solving problems, excellent communication skills and my adaptability to new challenges make me a quick learner ready to embrace the technical rigour required in a software engineering team.
+I am passionate about software development and data engineering and have proactively engaged in both self-directed learning and a bootcamp, acquiring foundational knowledge in programming languages such as Python and Javascript familiarising myself with key engineering concepts.
+My excellent history collaborating and communicating in teams, enthusiasm for solving problems and curiosity to new technologies and challenges make me a quick learner ready to embrace the technical rigour required in a software engineering team.

 ## Projects